mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 015 - Remove NULL/readme.md

     public int totalGoals() {
         int goals = regularTime.goals();
-        // You might forget this if check
+        // You might forget this IF check
         // resulting in a null error
         if (extraTime != null) {
             goals += extraTime.goals();